appinha/job_app_test-vivo_4th_platform/README.md

 # Job application test - Vivo's 4th platform

-This repository contains coding developed for Vivo's 4th Platform\* job application.
+This repository contains coding developed for *Vivo's 4th Platform\** job application.

-**Python** was the programming language chosen to solve the test.
+🐍 **Python** was the programming language chosen to solve the test.

 *\* To learn more about [Vivo's 4th Platform](https://www.telefonica.com/en/web/press-office/-/telefonica-presents-aura-a-pioneering-way-in-the-industry-to-interact-with-customers-based-on-cognitive-intelligence).*